Marshall Scholarship

 The Marshall Scholarship is a postgraduate scholarship for "intellectually distinguished young Americans [and] their country's future leaders" to study at any university in the United Kingdom.
 It is considered among the most prestigious scholarships for U.S. citizens, and along with the Fulbright Scholarship, it is the only broadly available scholarship available to Americans to study at any university in the United Kingdom.

-Created by the Parliament of the United Kingdom in 1953 as a living gift to the United States in recognition of the generosity of Secretary of State George C. Marshall and the Marshall Plan in the wake of World War II, the goal of the scholarship was to strengthen the Special Relationship between the two countries for "the good of mankind in this turbulent world."
+Created by the Parliament of the United Kingdom in 1953 as a living gift to the United States in recognition of the generosity of Secretary of State George C. Marshall and the Marshall Plan in the wake of World War II, the goal of the scholarship was to strengthen the Special Relationship between the two countries for "the good of mankind in this turbulent world".
 The scholarships are awarded by the Marshall Aid Commemoration Commission and are largely funded by the British government.
 The program was also the first major co-educational British graduate scholarship; one-third of the inaugural cohort in 1954 were women.
 With nearly 1,000 university-endorsed applicants in recent years—along with many more who apply but do not receive their university's endorsement—the Marshall Scholarship ranks among the most selective graduate scholarships for Americans.
 Among university-endorsed applicants, the acceptance rate typically ranges from three to four percent, reaching as low as 3.2 percent in 2015 and 3.6 percent for the 2025 class.

-There are over 1,900 Marshall Scholar alumni.
+There are more than 1,900 Marshall Scholar alumni.
 Many of these alumni have achieved distinctions and hold prestigious careers.
-In the government, current alumni include an Associate Justice of the Supreme Court of the United States, members of Congress and presidential cabinets, and state governors.
+In the U.S. government, current alumni include an associate justice of the Supreme Court of the United States, members of Congress and presidential cabinets, and state governors.
 Alumni are CEOs of companies such as LinkedIn and Dolby Labs, and managing editors of Time magazine and CNN.
-They are also deans of Yale Law School, Stanford Law School, the Harvard Kennedy School and Harvard College; and presidents of Duke University, Wellesley College, the Cooper Union, and Caltech.
+They are also deans of Yale Law School, Stanford Law School, the Harvard Kennedy School, and Harvard College; and presidents of Duke University, Wellesley College, the Cooper Union, and Caltech.
 They also include two Nobel Laureates, a winner of the Kluge Prize, six Pulitzer Prize–winning authors, fourteen MacArthur Genius Grant awardees, NASA's youngest astronaut, two Oscar nominees, and one awardee of the Distinguished Flying Cross for service during the Iraq War.